kurenn/ruby-dojo/docs/install-ruby.md

 ```bash
 sudo apt-get install libsqlite3-dev
 ```

 And that’s it!
-Now you’ve got a Ruby environment you can use to write your (first?)
-Rails application in with such minimal effort.
+Now you’ve got a Ruby on Rails environment where you can use to start your (first?)
+Rails application with such minimal effort.

 A good read after this would be the [official guides for Ruby on Rails](http://guides.rubyonrails.org/).